Lobbyra/cub3d/README.md

 ![](https://media.giphy.com/media/XeXQj41hunKfL0CHGQ/giphy.gif)

-Cub3d is a graphical project part of 42 school at Paris. \
+Cub3d is a graphical project part of 42 school at Paris.
+This project took me one month and a half. \
 The goal is to reproduce a small version of the wolfenstein game.

 To make this project I followed a tutorial from https://lodev.org/.